Wavenumber-explicit stability and convergence analysis of hp finite element discretizations of Helmholtz problems in piecewise smooth media: Introduction

-In this work, we modify the initial Fourier filtering approach of \cite{melenk-sauter10,melenk-sauter11} and adapt it to be able to develop a regularity splitting of solutions of wave propgation problems in piecewise smooth media and subsequently apply a duality argument (``Schatz argument'') to Galerkin discretizations.
+In this work, we modify the initial Fourier filtering approach of \cite{melenk-sauter10,melenk-sauter11} and adapt it to be able to develop a regularity splitting of solutions of wave propagation problems in piecewise smooth media and subsequently apply a duality argument (``Schatz argument'') to Galerkin discretizations.
 We cover several classes of scalar Helmholtz problems in heterogeneous media with different types of boundary conditions, providing quasi-optimality under the resolution conditions \eqref{eq_stability_h} and \eqref{eq_stability_hp} with $p$-robust constants.
 The approach taken in the present work is quite general and thus not limited to the scalar Helmholtz problems under consideration.

 The remainder of this work is organized as follows.
 Section~\ref{section:assumptions_and_problem_specific_notation} presents the settings and key notations for our work.
 We devise our regularity splitting in Section~\ref{section:abstract_contraction_argument} and subsequently apply it to Galerkin discretizations in Section~\ref{section:galerkin}.
 The analysis of Sections~\ref{section:abstract_contraction_argument} and \ref{section:galerkin} is performed in an abstract setting under general assumptions.
 In Section~\ref{section:covered_problems}, we verify that these abstract assumptions indeed hold true for several classes of relevant scalar Helmholtz problems, namely, the heterogeneous Helmholtz equation with a) the classical impedance boundary conditions and perfectly matched matched layers on a circular/spherical domain; b) exact boundary conditions expressed in terms of the Dirichlet-to-Neumann operator; c) second order absorbing boundary conditions.
 We also refer to \cite{bernkopf21} where in addition to the present examples the case of the elasticity equation on circular domains with exact Dirichlet-to-Neumann boundary conditions is analyzed with the present techniques.
 Appendix~\ref{section:dtn_via_bios} presents technical results about Dirichlet-to-Neumann operators which are of independent interest.
-Appendix~\ref{section:analytic_regularity_second_order_abcs} shows analytic regularity for Helmholtz problems equipped with second order absorbing boundary conditions.